edisonchy/Marketplace-AI/README.md

 # Carousell AI

-Carousell AI is an automation agent built to interact with the Carousell platform.
-It uses AI and a real browser profile to automate responses and customer interactions.
-It tracks user payments through email forwarding and a webhook via FastAPI.
-The purpose is to automate the entire checkout process for a product using AI.
+Marketplace AI is an automation agent designed to interact with customers on an online marketplace.
+The goal of this project is to fully automate the sales process on the platform.
+The agent uses AI to identify customer intent and generate appropriate responses to meet their needs.
+It tracks payments through email forwarding and webhooks (via FastAPI), and once payment is confirmed, it automatically handles the delivery of the purchased product.

 ## Features

-- AI-generated responses using Groq
+- Automates navigation and interaction within the online marketplace
-- Intent classification and validity checks
+- Performs intent classification and self-validity checks
-- Multi-language support with detection
 - Handles response types: BUY, ASK, PAID, OTHER
-- Uses Patchright to load Edge browser with real user profile
+- Implements safeguards to reduce AI hallucinations
+- Generates tailored, AI-driven responses to customer inquiries
+- Supports multiple languages with automatic language detection
-- Tracks payment via webhook and email parsing
+- Monitors payments via webhook integration and email parsing
-- Configurable via .env

-## Setup
+## Get Up and Running

 ### 1. Clone the repo